-According to the Guinness Book of World Records, the smallest dog alive is Milly, who stands 3.8-inches tall at her shoulders.
+According to the Guinness Book of World Records, the tiniest dog alive is Milly, who stands 3.8-inches tall at her shoulders.
 If you think it would be fun to own a dog about the same size as Milly, then there are several choices to consider.
-When compiling our list of the smallest dog, the dog breed’s minimum height was first considered.
+When compiling our list, the dog breed’s minimum height was first considered.
 Then, we evaluated their weight when compiling the final list.
 Teacup designer dogs can be the perfect addition to your home, but do not overlook some standard breeds that stay small.

 Breeders created the Maltichon by breeding the Maltese and the Bichon Frise.
 This dog should stand between 6-and-12-inches tall and weigh between 6-and-14 pounds.
 It is a friendly family dog who loves to be involved in everything that your family is doing.
 This dog also does well in homes where there is already another dog.

 All Maltichons have soft wide hair.
 Some will have apricot, bluff, or cream markings.
 The coat can be a single layer or a double layer of variable length.
 This designer dog breed will have brown eyes and a black nose.
 A quick 20-minute romp is appreciated, but take precautions that those with a double-layer coat do not become overheated.